 Gareth can’t quite pinpoint where his musical genes come from, but assures there’s a maternal grandfather he is often compared to.

 “Apparently I act and look a lot like my Welsh grandfather who would listen to Beethoven full ball in his bedroom.
 Now that’s what I do to people, I tell them to sit down and listen to this awesome shit,” he laughs.

-By 17, Liddiard and Perera weren’t feeling the love for Perth and took up an offer to be roadies for the
+By 17, Liddiard and Perera weren’t feeling the love for Perth and took up an offer to be roadies for the Beasts of Bourbon and

 In fact, at Brian’s cancer benefit gig at the Prince Bandroom in Melbourne earlier this year, Gareth recalls a very moving evening for the musician who lost his battle with cancer in April.

 “I’ve known Brian Hooper since I was 17.
 Rui and I would lug their gear and The Surrealists gear in and out of shows, drive them to and from hotel to venues.
 They needed a driver cause they would always get pissed and crash their Tarago.